dfulmer/spreadsheet-maker/README.md

 pytest --cov=tsv_to_excel --cov-report=html test_tsv_to_excel.py - this generates the html report.

 # Directory apps/7
 app.py - this did create a spreadsheet.
 But there was an error on opening.
 There is a blank worksheet.
 The second cell of the second row of the summary tsv isn’t in the spreadsheet.
 Otherwise the data seems to be there.

 pytest test_app.py - this runs the test, which fails.

 pytest --cov=app test_app.py - this prints out a little coverage report.
 92%

+# Directory apps/8
+python combine_tsv_to_excel.py - this creates a spreadsheet.
+It also has an sensible error message if there are no tsv files.
+The spreadsheet is complete but does have formatting of the first row.

+pytest test_combine_tsv_to_excel.py - originally this didn't really work.
+I made some changes so that there are now 2 generic tests to show formatting, then 3 tests which pass.
+It used 'tmpdir' and I switched it over to tmp_path_factory.

+pytest --cov=combine_tsv_to_excel --cov-report html = generates the coverage report.

 # Deactivate the virtual environment